-Pinoy Dota 2 fans have long been famous online (for a number of reasons), but their overwhelming passion for e-sports took the whole world by surprise after the country hosted ESL One Manila – the first international event of its scale to ever land on Philippine shores.
-I remember how ecstatic I felt when I first heard the news.
-I’ve been working in e-sports for almost two years already and I’d already covered plenty of amazing events, but the kind of experience this one offered was on a whole different level.
+Pinoy Dota 2 fans have long been famous online (for a number of reasons), but their incredible passion for esports took the whole world by surprise after the country hosted ESL One Manila.
+It was the first international event of its scale to ever land on Philippine shores, and I remember how ecstatic I felt when I first heard the news.
+I’ve already seen plenty of amazing events already in my years of working in esports, but the kind of experience this one offered was on a whole different level.

 I honestly didn’t know what to expect going into it.
 The mere thought of working with some of the most renowned personalities and teams in the international Dota 2 scene, was pretty overwhelming at first.
 But then again, I’ve always loved the exhilaration I’d feel from jumping into these events.
 I enjoyed treating them as challenges since they’d always become the most rewarding experiences.